ericgundrum/squidhall/README.md

 # Squid Hall

-This is a project to create a virtual 'exhibits hall' for ConZealand.
+This is a project to create a virtual 'exhibits hall' for ConZealand based on the actual TSB Arena in Wellington New Zealand for the ConZealand 2020 Science Fiction Worldcon.
+The TSB Arena is known to Worldcon staff as 'Squid Hall', thus the

-Note for Developer
+## Developer notes

+The SquidSpace module provides a thin runtime controller wrapper around Babylon.js focused on creating 'walkthrough simulations' of spaces; recreated from real spaces or imaginary.
+SquidSpace is designed for high extensibility through events and hooks and is driven by 'pack files' containing or referencing 3D content and runtime configuration.
+The pack file specification provides a Domain Specific Language (DSL) useful for applications using 3D content.

+### Branching and branch names

+This project is using a strategy of making the master the latest integrated code.
+Version releases are assigned to version named branches.
+The following naming rules and branch purposes apply:

 * master - The main branch with the mainline code for the latest version, does not need to pass tests.
 Once we have a 'version' that does pass tests we create a version branch as described below.

 * feature-[feature-name] - Feature-specific development branches.
 Branch names always start with 'Feature' and are followed with the name of the feature after a dash.
 Generally these branches should be merged to master once the feature is working.
 If we have more than one person working on a feature they can create sub-branches named feature-[feature-name]-[developer-name]-[purpose].